This post contains links that we may earn a small commission for at no cost to you read more

 As I mentioned earlier, indoor rowing uses 86 percent of the muscles in your body with every stroke.
 That’s a whole lot of exercise for one little machine!

-Rowers often have very low body fat levels because rowing burns more calories than any other exercise machine.
+Rowers often have very low body fat levels because rowing burns more calories than any other exercise machine ( read more on ideal rowers body type here ).
 Depending on your age, weight, and sex, you can expect to burn between 600 and 900 calories an hour, or more.

 Rowers have massive cardiovascular systems since just 30 minutes of rowing enhances the ability of their lungs to provide oxygen to their heart and muscles.
 That makes rowing the best strength endurance sport on the planet!